Operator guide

 ReadEach file is flagged high, medium, or low confidence.
 High means two or more sensitivity rules matched, medium is one strong match, low is everything else.
 Start policy from the high and medium rows, so you tighten forbid.targets before it matters, not after.

-Command two · restore an escalated agent · sentinel release
+Command two · restore an escalated agent · interpose release

 SoftOn a soft flag the developer releases a single blocked action in one click and keeps working.
 You do not have to be in the loop for those.

 HardHard rules stay locked.
 A credential read or another default-floor deny is never released by a soft click.
-Those are decided deterministically and stay that way.
+Those decisions belong to the deterministic pre-execution gate and stay there.

 Related · prove what ran

-Accuracy notes · Claude Code is the only live adapter. scan scores by filename and path pattern, never by reading contents.
+Accuracy notes · Claude Code is the only live integration. scan scores by filename and path pattern, never by reading contents.
 Figures reflect the present shipped state and move as the product ships.

 See it catch real behavior, live.

-A demo with a live agent, or a free eight week pilot shaped to your use case.
+A demo with a live agent, or a free three week pilot shaped to your use case.